 Besides, the haunting at my home I also had a deer.
 I had to do a lot of driving each day and every time I left my home, I would see a deer, standing at most six feet from the line on the road.
-The deer was predictable, I knew exactly where I would see it, The deer never blinked or moved as I drove past each time, it just watched me peacefully.
-I wondered if my mother took form of the deer?
+The deer was predictable, I knew exactly where I would see it, the deer never blinked or moved as I drove past each time, it just watched me peacefully.
+I wondered if my mother took the form of the deer?
 When I saw it, I gained peace.
 Sometimes, I saw the deer three times a day, at the very least I saw it once or twice.
-I soon noticed, I was loosing a little weight without trying, I was 34 years old.
+I soon noticed I was losing a little weight without trying, I was 34 years old.
 I wondered if the deer was warning me.
 I began getting tests done to see what I could find.
 I figured that my insight years prior was now in effect.
 Once I began getting tests to save my life, I lost my deer.
 I must have been on the right path!

-The time came to either fix my relationship, or abandon it.
+The time came to either fix my relationship or abandon it.
 We went to counseling together and it failed miserably.
 So, I began going by myself.
-My councilor made me understand, that I have been treated badly by men my whole life.
+My counselor made me understand, I have been treated badly by men my whole life.
 I never deserved it; I deserved respect, care, and love.
 He told me to go home and tell my boyfriend that I demand respect and the next time he degrades me or gets violent, I am done.
-I did what the councilor told me; the preceding day I was done.
+I did what the counselor told me; the preceding day I was done.
 The next three weeks were gruesome, trying to find a place to move.
 I lost 20 lbs if not more.
-I worked 16 and 12 hour shifts to gather enough money to move.
-I did not have time to sleep, because of all the calls and planning that needed done inorder to move.
+I worked 16 and 12-hour shifts to gather enough money to move.
+I did not have time to sleep, because of all the calls and planning that needed to be done in order to move.

 Thank You God!

 I found myself in the nicest place I had ever lived.
 I was able to afford everything I needed.
 I gained a light!
-I gained a new position at work that included a raise and on top of that I was offered an endless supply of overtime.
+I gained a new position at work that included a raise and on top of that, I was offered an endless supply of overtime.
 I worked 50-70 hours every week.
 Because I gained a new position, I lost coworkers that I saw as my sisters, out of jealousy.
 I gained many attacks and anger, by overworking myself to survive.
-Meanwhile, the doctors were still concluding that I was healthy after many of tests.
+Meanwhile, the doctors were still concluding that I was healthy after many tests.
 I was still loosing a lot of weight, I went from a size 11 to a double zero in seven months.
-I got to the point where I was scheduling to eat a couple bites of something.
+I got to the point where I was scheduling to eat a couple of bites of something.
 I gathered fear that I would at the very least have to use a feeding tube.
 The doctor concluded that it was stress that was causing my illness.
 I decided to go to a gynecologist.
 I ended up having precancer in my cervix.
 I asked the doctor, how long it would take to get cancer from precancer.
 He explained up to 10 years.
 I lost my excitement as I did the math, that would mean that I wouldn’t have died from cancer until age 44.
-Upon removing my cervix, he was astonished by the timing of the surgery.
+Upon removing the precancer from my cervix, he was astonished by the timing of the surgery.
 Within the year, by age 36 I would have had cancer, maybe I actually changed my outcome and saved my life!!
 Two weeks later, my bridge broke that replaced my front teeth, and I had to replace it with a denture.
 I was devastated, I felt hideous, and I was in an extreme amount of pain.
 Two weeks after the dental extractions, I didn’t have an appreciation that I wasn’t leaving my kids, that eventually I would heal and things would work out.
 Instead, I focused on all the things that have gone wrong in my life.

 I Found My Soulmate